anovotarsk/utag/README.md

 - Allows to edit different tags of audio files
 - Supports to sort audio file items in alphabetical (ascending and descending) and order by selected tags
 - Opens the directory with the audio files through the command-line argument
+- Recursive search for files in a folder
+- Сatching deleted files

 ## Tech/framework used
  - CMake